jrenaud90/TidalPy/Documentation/structures_x/layers/physics_layer.md

 ### Layer Assumptions

-These three flags decide which equations the radial solver uses inside this layer, and they are writable after construction.
+These three flags decide which equations the radial solver uses inside this layer.
+They are constructor arguments, layer keys in a world TOML (see [TOML schema](../config/toml_schema.md)), and writable after construction.
+A liquid layer is static unless `is_static` is set `False`.

 | Property | Meaning |
 |---|---|